One primary concern among small business owners is whether or not a car allowance will be a suitable model for their company.

-Install a car allowance policy for your employees
+Install a company car allowance policy for your employees

-Now that you're aware of the guidelines for building a successful car allowance policy for your business, it's time to find a system that will help you keep up with it.
+Now that you're aware of the guidelines for building an effective car allowance policy for your business, it's time to find a system that will help you keep up with it.

 While manual and traditional methods may help you barely squabble through the process, an automated solution can be a permanent fix.
-An automated expense management solution will not only help craft effective policies but will also enable its active deployment, from the backend.
-Additionally, it also ensures policy compliance with automatic flagging of policy violations, the setting of custom reminders and more.
+An automated expense management software will not only help craft effective policies but will also enable its active deployment, from the backend.
+Additionally, it also ensures policy compliance with automatic flagging of policy violations, the setting of custom reminders and more expense management features.

 Fyle can help put an end to all your pre-accounting and accounting challenges.
 Schedule a quick demo today to understand how!